 - DO NOT share food, drink, or utensils.

 - Clean commonly touched surfaces with an EPA-approved disinfectant.

-In some situations, masks and goggles may be useful for preventing the spread of the disease.
-You may use gloves when handling any items that may have touched infected droplets.
+Masks and goggles may be useful for preventing the spread of the disease.
+You may use gloves when handling items that may have touched infected droplets.

 Gerber SI, Anderson LJ.
 Coronaviruses.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 366.